Todea barbara

-Todea barbara is known as the king fern.
-Occurring in moist areas of south eastern Australia, and also indigenous to New Zealand and South Africa.
+Todea barbara, known as the king fern or crape fern, is a fern in the family Osmundaceae occurring in moist areas of south eastern Australia, and also indigenous to New Zealand, Australia and South Africa.

 Taxonomy

 Carl Linnaeus described the king fern in volume II of his Species Plantarum as Acrostichum barbarum in 1753, from Africa.
 Thomas Moore gave it its current name in 1857.

 Description

 The king fern grows up to 3 m tall, but has a short stumpy base.
 The fronds are up to 2.5 m long.
+The caudex by itself can be up to 3 m tall and equally thick.

 Distribution and habitat

 The king fern grows alongside streams, in rainforest gullies and other wet spots in tall open forest.
 Occasionally it is found in drier sites in rock crevices among sandstone or granite cliffs or rockfaces.